vedxyz/leetcode-solutions/README.md

 - You can eliminate some edge cases in doubly linked lists by always keeping a head and tail node.
 All operations will be done to whatever is adjacent to these two nodes, so no dealing with null nodes.

+### Q152 - Maximum Product Subarray

+- The intuition is similar to Kadane's algorithm, but you have to reconsider when you're going to reset the current product.
+  If the product is 0, it will never change, so discard it.
+To deal with negatives, you do two passes: one from the left and one from the right.
+This way, you will have optimized the negative numbers as well.
+- To do it in a single pass, you keep two variables, `maxCurrent` and `minCurrent`.
+Since these two can change places because of a negative number, you will need to consider both while finding the real maximum.

+### Q153 - Find Minimum in Rotated Sorted Array

+- Even with a rotation, binary search is still viable.
+You need to examine the patterns and play around with a few samples.
+The boundaries of the current selection can direct which side to go next.
+- In binary search, the middle element isn't guaranteed to be the same as when you calculate it from the container size.
+  If you need it to be consistent, it may be a good idea to increment the index depending on parity.

+### Q167 - Two Sum - Input Array Sorted

+- Think it through step by step, and you'll get it.
+  Many of the steps are made redundant by the input property anyway.
+- The usual way to overcome overflow is to subtract rather than add.
+  For example, `left + right == target` may instead be `left == target - right`.
+  Though this may not apply when negative values are involved.

 ### Q190 - Reverse Bits

 - Use a bitmask.
 Add a 1 each time both number and mask are a 1.
 Shift mask and result left to iterate over bits.